-Note 6: Operating Leases and Promised Use of Facility
+Note 5: Promised Use of Facility

 On September 1, 2022, the Organization executed a new sixty (60) month license agreement expiring September 1, 2027.
-The Organization measured the fair value of the agreement to be \$238,855, based on current market rates, which has been recorded as an in-kind contribution in the statement of activities during the year ended June 30, 2023.
+The Organization measured the fair value of the agreement to be \$238,855, based on current market rates, which has been recorded as an in-kind contribution in the statements of activities during the year ended June 30, 2023.